dweissner/dweissner.github.io/_posts/2026-01-25-AWS-Pricing-Strategy-Ripple.md

 AWS's success had ripple effects across the economy.
 As a Silicon Valley entrepreneur told [Wired,](https://www.wired.com/2008/04/mf-amazon/) "Infrastructure is the big guys' most powerful asset.
 This levels the playing field."

 Despite the 2008 financial crisis when the economy took an across the board hit, Silicon Valley saw an impressive growth in new start-ups when it recovered.
-In the chart below from SiliconValleyIndicators.org you can see how the number of startup companies began to accelerate in 2010 similar to that of the dot-com era in the late 90s.
-Of course a number of governmental policy initiatives and stimulus checks likely contributed to that growth as well.
+In the chart below you can see how the number of startup companies began to accelerate in 2010 similar to how it had in the 90s dot-com era.
+Of course a number of governmental policy initiatives and stimulus checks likely also contributed to that growth.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2026-01-25-AWS1.png" alt="AWS1" style="width: 300px; height: auto; flex-shrink: 0;">